studica/studica-docs-worldskills/source/docs/Sensors/ultrasonic.rst

                // or can use
                ultrasonic.GetDistanceIN(distance); //converts microsecond distance from GetRawValue() to IN

-               // Subscribing to Ping distance topic to access the distance data pingCM_sub = nh.subscribe("channel/9/ping/dist/cm", 1, ping_cm_callback); //This is subscribing to channel 9, which is the input channel set in the constructor
+               // Subscribing to Ultrasonic distance topic to access the distance data ultrasonicCM_sub = nh.subscribe("channel/9/ultrasonic/dist/cm", 1, ultrasonic_cm_callback); //This is subscribing to channel 9, which is the input channel set in the constructor

                ros::spin(); //ros::spin() will enter a loop, pumping callbacks to obtain the latest sensor data

                return 0;